City Rail Link

 Water: Wai

-Saving water is a priority for CRL.
-Water use for both construction and operation of the CRL has been projected, and a 5% reduction target set.
+Saving water was a priority for CRL.
+Water use for both construction and operation of the CRL was projected, and a 5% reduction target set.

-Although the majority (82%) of the water used on CRL will be during its operation, construction is still expected to use more than 340 million litres, with the Tunnel Boring Machine being one of the largest users.
+Although the majority (82%) of the water used on CRL was during its operation, construction was expected to use more than 340 million litres, with the Tunnel Boring Machine being one of the largest users.

-As well as designing the stations to be water efficient, a key approach has been reusing non-potable water (that is not of drinking quality) where possible.
+As well as designing the stations to be water efficient, a key approach had been reusing non-potable water (that is not of drinking quality) where possible.

-Water Treatment Plants located on CRL sites process all water collected and ensure it can be safely discharged into the stormwater network.
-This non potable water and rainwater collected from roofs has been used for:
+Water Treatment Plants located on CRL sites processed all water collected and ensured it could be safely discharged into the stormwater network.
+This non potable water and rainwater collected from roofs wasused for:

 Materials

-Constructing the CRL requires significant quantities of materials - particularly concrete and steel - the production of which consumes valuable resources and produces greenhouse gases.
-The embodied carbon of these materials makes up half of the total carbon footprint over the project’s 100-year design life.
+Constructing the CRL required significant quantities of materials - particularly concrete and steel - the production of which consumes valuable resources and produces greenhouse gases.
+The embodied carbon of these materials made up half of the total carbon footprint over the project’s 100-year design life.

-The total reduction in the materials carbon footprint for each of the three main contracts is projected to be:
+The total reduction in the materials carbon footprint for each of the three main contracts was projected to be:

-Main project partner Link Alliance’s (C3) target is to reduce embodied carbon by 15% against the base case design.
+Main project partner Link Alliance’s (C3) target was to reduce embodied carbon by 15% against the base case design.

 FLY-ASH

-A key construction-phase initiative has been reducing cement use in concrete.
+A key construction-phase initiative had been reducing cement use in concrete.
 Cement has a high embodied carbon footprint of almost one tonne for every tonne used.
-Since construction started the team has maximised cement replacement with fly-ash, a waste product from coal-fired power stations, with a much lower embodied carbon.
+Since construction started, the team maximised cement replacement with fly-ash, a waste product from coal-fired power stations, with a much lower embodied carbon.

-This has allowed the main Link Alliance contract to eliminate 18,444 tCO2e, a 21.4% reduction to the end of 2022.
-Covid-19 impacts to the supply chain, especially international shipping, have made sourcing fly-ash more difficult, with the project having to ration its use at times, meaning the 26% reduction in footprint that was hoped for at the start of construction, may not be met.
+This allowed the main Link Alliance contract to eliminate 18,444 tCO2e, a 21.4% reduction to the end of 2022.
+Covid-19 impacts to the supply chain, especially international shipping, made sourcing fly-ash more difficult, with the project having to ration its use at times.

 50MM REINFORCING BAR

-Earlier initiatives include the production of 50mm reinforcing bar for the first time in New Zealand.
+Earlier initiatives included the production of 50mm reinforcing bar for the first time in New Zealand.

 Changing from contiguous piles to diaphragm walls underneath Britomart Station reduced steel use during the design phase and also reduced the time and cost of the station underpinning.